SpongePowered/SpongeVanilla/README.md

 Windows users will have to do step 4 manually by obtaining a vanilla minecraft_server.jar, and launching the Granite jar from the command line.

+You could also use one of our pre-built jars from [Jenkins](http://ci.flaten.it/view/Granite/).

 To-do list
 ------
 - [X] Set-up